26 Jun Wristlet purse crochet free pattern

 I chose spike stitch to give me some texture but I modified that stitch as I wanted my wristlet to be in plain color.
 So I went with alternating 1 single crochet and 1 long single crochet stitch.
 You can find a quick tutorial of the spike stitch HERE.

 I love how T-shirt yarn worked up in this project, I used GRANITE color of fabric yarn.
 T-shirt yarn makes purse sturdy and holds the shape perfectly.
 Since it’s made of 100% cotton any project is machine washable, it’s a win-win!
-You can check all the selection of t-shirt yarn HERE

-Grab downloadable PDF ADD-FREE PATTERN with even more instructions and photo illustrations in one format.
+Grab downloadable pdf add-free pattern with even more instructions and photo illustrations in one format.

 What you will need: